noahschoenthal/CBN/README.md

 # Create-Branch-Name
-This will refactor your name to a dev friendly branchname.
+This will refactor your userstory to a cleancode branchname.

-Thanks for using my tool.